tada/pljava-wiki/Security.md

 Only a PostgreSQL super user can install PL/Java.
-The PL/Java utility functions are installed as "security definer" so that they execute with the access permissions that where granted to the creator of the functions.
+The PL/Java utility functions are installed as "security definer" so that they execute with the access permissions that were granted to the creator of the functions.

 ## Trusted vs. untrusted language